-Our 4th pillar is the creation of academy for training excellence which is essentially a new business for the Group.
-In order for the Group to expand, the academy would provide qualified employees to address the manpower requirements.
+Our 4th pillar is towards the training excellence to further propel the Group in its expansion plan.
+This pillar is envisaged to provide qualified employees to address the manpower requirements.
 We strongly believe that our continued focus on the long-term strategy will contribute to revenue growth and higher operating margin.